Democracy Camp

 How can I get involved?

-YVote/Next Gen sees Democracy Camp as an integrative focal point for our work, drawing upon and amplifying existing initiatives while ideally creating a scalable model that could be implemented by others across the city and country.
-We aim to build upon this each year, ideally going national in 2023 and 2024 as well as demonstrating a model that could ideally be run by partners in many other contexts.
-A request for partnerships will be shared soon.
+YVote sees Democracy Camp as an integrative focal point for our work, drawing upon and amplifying existing initiatives while ideally creating a scalable model that could be implemented by others across the city and country.
+If you’re interested in running your own Democracy Camp, with technical & curriculum support from YVote, fill out this form.

 Questions?
 Contact Sanda at [email protected].